Free photography workshop

 Did you miss any lessons?
 Click here to catch up (password: stepbystep).

 If you like a hard copy book in front of you, you can buy the A Year With My Camera workbooks.
 There are 2 books to cover the whole year.
-The first is available now and covers the first 4 months or so, and the second is coming soon.
+The first covers the first 4 months or so, and the second finishes the year.
 The books contain all the information in the emails plus more explanations, quizzes, examples and checklists than I can fit in the emails, but you absolutely do not need to buy one to join the course.

 The "Look Inside" function has been enabled so you can flip through the book on Amazon before you buy.

 Book 2 shot to the top of the Digital Photography category on launch and was awarded the coveted #1 Best Seller orange flag:

 We have a very helpful Facebook group where you can ask any questions at all, but many have been answered before.
 Here are the most popular questions and answers: